timescale/docs/self-hosted/install/installation-linux.md

     /usr/pgsql-14/bin/postgresql-14-setup initdb
     ```

-When you have completed the installation, you need to configure your database so
-that you can use it.
-The easiest way to do this is to run the `timescaledb-tune`
+1. Configure your database by running the `timescaledb-tune` script, which is
-script, which is included with the `timescaledb-tools` package.
-Run the
+    included with the `timescaledb-tools` package.
+Run the `timescaledb-tune`
-`timescaledb-tune` script using the
+    script using the
     `sudo timescaledb-tune --pg-config=/usr/pgsql-14/bin/pg_config` command.
-For more
-information, see the [configuration][config] section.
+    For more information, see the [configuration][config] section.

 </Procedure>